golclinics/DSA-Clinics24/README.md

 ### DSA Clinics Entry Challenge

+> ℹ The program assumes **you already know how to write code** and **use Git**.
+The program is not meant to teach you how to write code but rather up-skill you on your data structures and algorithms fundamentals.

 ✅ How to Submit

 - Go to issues tab , select the challenge you want to solve